 The primary objective of the Company's capital management is to ensure that it maintains strong credit rating and stable capital ratios in order to support its business and maximize shareholders' value.
-The Company manages its capital structure and makes adjustments to it, based on the changes in economic conditions.
+The Company manages its capital structure and makes adjustments based on the changes in economic conditions.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company is not subject to externally-imposed capital requirements.

-The Company considers the equity attributable to the equity holders of the Company as presented in the separate statement of financial position as its core capital.
-As at December 31, 2021 (and 2020), the Company was able to meet its capital management objectives.
-No changes were made in the objectives, policies or processes in 2021 (and 2020).
+The Company considers the equity attributable to the equity holders of the Company as presented in the separate statements of financial position as its core capital.
+As at December 31, 2022 and 2021, the Company was able to meet its capital management objectives.
+No changes were made in the objectives, policies or processes in 2022 and 2021.